-On December 15, Dawn Colley, former office employee of United Steelworkers Local 8-719, pleaded guilty in U.S. District Court for the Eastern District of Kentucky to concealing her theft of funds from the Ashland, Ky. union.
-She then was sentenced to two years of probation and ordered to pay $4,200 in restitution, on top of the $7,446 she previously had paid, plus a $25 special assessment.
-Colley had been indicted in October for embezzling $7,201.
+On February 18, Alton Alexander, former financial secretary of United Steelworkers Local 2-479, pleaded guilty in the 8th District Court of Kalamazoo County, Michigan to one count of misdemeanor embezzlement in an amount of between $200 and $1,000 from the Plainwell, Mich.-based union.
+He then was sentenced to six months of probation and ordered to pay $2,553 in restitution, $300 in probation costs and a $100 fine.
+He previously had paid restitution in the amount of $1,653.
+Alexander had been charged last September.
 The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 In sports, there is a saying: “There’s nothing worse than a tie.”
 For public-sector unions, however, a tie is now reason to celebrate.
 Yesterday the U.S. Supreme Court announced it was deadlocked 4-4 over whether public-sector labor unions have the authority to force nonmembers to pay partial dues (“agency fees”) to keep their jobs.
 The tie, made possible by the February death of Justice Antonin Scalia, removed the likely deciding vote in favor of the plaintiffs, the leader of whom was a California teacher, Rebecca Friedrichs (in photo).
 During oral arguments in January, a 5-4 win for the plaintiffs appeared certain.
 The Court did not reschedule the case, and in so doing, left intact a dismissal of the plaintiffs’ claims by a federal appeals court.
 Mandatory fees remain a fact of life.

 Union Corruption Update delved into this case at length last July.
 On June 30, the Supreme Court, in … Read More ➡